 For more information about getting a flawless fit for your daughter’s first bra, check out the Her Rah!
 First Bra Fitting Guide.

 ACCESSORIZE FOR EXERCISE.

 If your daughter is like most girls today, school is not the only activity on her schedule.
 Think ahead to what happens during free periods or after the last bell rings.
 Will she be changing in a locker room for field hockey, soccer, or cheer practice?
 Heading to a gym for tumbling or yoga?
 Even rehearsing on stage for the school play or modern dance recital can require costume changes—and cardio.

-Tweens and teens today are always active.
+Girls today are always active.
 An adorable lace training bra that stays hidden under her favorite fuzzy sweater will be more visible under lycra, modal, or other fitness fabrics and may not support a higher level of physical activity.
 Ask your girl to think ahead—and pack a sports bralette or wider straps to swap in after school.
-(Her Rah!
+(Her-Rah!
 Sporty Straps are designed to make this transition simple and stylish.)